Firstly: What does "lockdown" mean?

 The air cell is where the chick should begin to break through the shell.
 It won’t

-be exact, because the air cell will continue to grow over the next three
+be exact, because it will continue to grow over the next three

 days before hatching.
-But it gives a reasonable picture.
+But it gives a reasonable indication of where to look.

-The chicks now need a bit of peace and quiet to get themselves into the right position for hatching.
+The chicks now need to be left alone in order to get themselves into the right position for hatching.

 So you should stop turning the eggs now.